stoplightio/elements/docs/guides/layouts.md

 </body>
 ```

 If you have some additional components above and/or below API, you can use a flexbox layout.
-This is the layout used in most of examples:
+This is the layout used in most examples:

 ```html
 <body>